 The reason many New Yorkers have roommates is that New York City’s cost of living is insane.
-It’s not just housing.
+It’s not just housing, either.
 Nearly all your bills will be higher in NYC.
-This includes groceries, entertainment, alcohol.
-Everything.
+This includes groceries, entertainment, and alcohol.
+You can expect that your budget is going to increase substantially when moving here and should plan beforehand how you’ll make it work.

 2. You May Have to Pay a Broker’s Fee to Get an Apartment

-New York’s rental market is crazy.
+New York’s rental market can be crazy at times, or all the time.
 In order to lease an apartment, you often have to pay a “broker’s fee,” which is equal to 10% – 15% of annual rent.
 There are no-fee apartments out there, but competition for these is fierce (more so than the already fierce competition for regular apartments).

-One way to skip broker’s fees is to use a service or website that puts you in touch with people searching for a roommate.
-While moving in with a stranger may sound odd to those from other parts of the country, it is fairly common in New York City.
+One way to skip broker’s fees is to use a service or website that puts you in touch with people searching for a roommate so that you don’t have to be the first one to lease an empty apartment.
+While moving in with a stranger may sound odd to those from other parts of the country, it is fairly common in New York City because at times it’s a necessity.

 3. Rent a Storage Unit or Ditch Some of Your Belongings